Mental Health

 Sometimes, all you need is a little entertainment to brighten your day and pass the time:

-• Watch Movies or TV Shows: Binge-watch your favourite series or explore new genres.
+• Watching Movies or TV Shows: Binge-watch your favourite series or explore new genres.

 • Live Performances: Check out local theatre productions or virtual concerts.